-- Obtained complete dismissal with prejudice of complex “short swing” insider trading action under Section 16(b) of the Securities Exchange Act in the Southern District of New York on behalf of private equity sponsor.
+- Prominent private equity sponsor.
+Obtained complete dismissal with prejudice of complex “short swing” insider trading action under Section 16(b) of the Securities Exchange Act in the Southern District of New York on behalf of private equity sponsor.

-- Defended private equity sponsor in a combination class action / derivative suit in the Delaware Court of Chancery challenging a complex business merger and recapitalization transaction post-closing.
+- Prominent private equity sponsor.
+Defended private equity sponsor in a combination class action / derivative suit in the Delaware Court of Chancery challenging a complex business merger and recapitalization transaction post-closing.

 - Represented numerous issuers and their principals facing “short-swing” insider trading allegations under Section 16(b) of the Securities Exchange Act.

-- Lead associate on team conducting expedited internal investigation into accounting issues facing major U.S. health care system in connection with debt securities issuance.
+- Major health care system.
+Conducted expedited internal investigation into accounting issues in connection with debt securities issuance.

 Other Pro Bono